fbpx

 $38

-can cover the cost of an Emergency Response Service Operator to give over the phone advice to a caller that reports a native animal hit by a vehicle.
+can cover the cost of an Emergency Response Service Operator to give over the phone advice to a caller that reports a sick, injured or orphaned native animal.
 That's one more precious animal helped!

 $65

-allows our Emergency Response Service to deploy a trained vounteer to conduct a pouch check on a native animal that has been hit by a car.
+allows our Emergency Response Service can deploy a trained vounteer to conduct a rescue of a native animal in need of help.

 $150

-can pay for the veterinary triage of a native animal hit on the road.
+can pay for the veterinary triage of an injured native animal.
 Triage includes physical examination, assessment of vital signs, and prognosis.

 Larger donations allow Wildlife Victoria to invest significantly in the Emergency Response Service infrastructure, allowing us to be ready for future increases in demand.